vahidAK/PatMat/README.md

                         E.g., chr1,chr2,chr3.
 Default: the 22 autosomes.
 ```
 ### 2-2 Installations and setup
-For the [parent-of-origin phasing paper](https://doi.org/10.1016/j.xgen.2022.100233) that first presented this method, we used the dependencies and code at commit
+Note that for the [parent-of-origin phasing paper](https://doi.org/10.1016/j.xgen.2022.100233) that first presented this method, we used the dependencies and code from PatMat v1.1.1 (this repo).
-0876947e0932a6beac44ca374796416e6e55410e of this repository.
 However, the most recent version is preferred.

 First, R (v4.3.0 or higher) and bcftools can be installed separately, or using miniconda3 and the "env.yml" file: